Modeling Gravitational Wave Bias from 3D Power Spectra of Spectroscopic Surveys: GW bias results

 \subsection{GW bias exclusively derived from $M_*$ host-galaxy probability ($M_*$ model)}

 In order to compare our results with those of our previous paper \cite{dehghani2024}, we start with a simpler model where the GW host-galaxy probability function only depends on the stellar mass, similar to the model used there.
 In other words, we only consider $P(\mathrm{GW}|M*)$ in Eq~\eqref{eq:joint_prob_hosts} and marginalize over SFR and $Z$.
 The result of populating the sirens according to this prescription is presented in Figure \ref{fig:sdssvs2mpz_bias}.
 As the figure shows, there is good agreement between the calculated GW bias of the 3D power spectrum using populated SDSS DR7 sirens and the 2D power spectrum sirens populated in 2MPZ (following the methods of \cite{dehghani2024}).
 Note that the average galaxy biases are different between SDSS and 2MPZ.
 In the first bin, they are 1.27 and 1.34 for SDSS and 2MPZ, and in the second bin they are 1.45 and 1.78, respectively.
 This matches the trend found in stellar mass: the mean stellar mass in 2MPZ is $7.6 \times 10^{10}$ $M_\odot$ and $16.1 \times 10^{10}$ $M_\odot$ in the two bins, while SDSS has smaller stellar masses of $5.7 \times 10^{10}$ $M_\odot$ and $12.7 \times 10^{10}$ $M_\odot$.
 Due to this offset in the galaxy biases, we scale the GW biases from 2MPZ by the ratio of the galaxy biases from the two catalogs.
+This rescaling removes the amplitude offset caused by the different galaxy biases to allow us to more easily test consistency of the trend between GW bias and pivot mass using either SDSS or 2MPZ.
 In general, the GW biases obtained from the two methods are in good agreement within 1-2$\sigma$ (68-95 \% C. I.) range.
 The increase in GW bias parameter with $M_\mathcal{K}$ for the particular host-galaxy probability functions that we display ($\delta_l=4$ and $\delta_h=0.5$) is due to the fact that for lower values of $M_{\mathcal{K}}$ the distribution favors less massive galaxies, which have smaller halo masses and thus lower biases \citep{Behroozi_2013,Moster_2010}.
 Similarly, the convergence to $b_g$ at higher values of $M_{\mathcal{K}}$ is due to the fact that the host-galaxy probability distribution in this limit has a very shallow slope and is close to a uniform distribution (see \cite{dehghani2024} for more details).